Hardik070689/conference-room-booking-service/README.md

 3. Make your changes and commit them: `git commit -am 'Add new feature'`
 4. Push to the branch: `git push origin feature-branch`
 5. Submit a pull request.

+## features

+Features that are extra added to project
+- [x] Capability to Configure New Room
+- [x] Capabiltity to Update minimum booking time required, booking enabled for room
+- [ ] Add Maintenance time to Room
+- [ ] Delete Maintenance time to Room

 ---